OlebogengRasebitse/OlebogengRasebitse/README.md

 ###

-<p align="left">Passionate software development student with a drive for continuous learning and a focus on becoming a versatile full-stack developer.
+<p align="left">Passionate software development student with a drive for continuous learning and a focus on becoming a versatile Front-End developer.
 Self-motivated and committed to completing projects with enthusiasm.
 Seeking opportunities to contribute to impactful software solutions.</p>

 ###